yongtiger/yii2-user/README.md

 ]
 ```

 > Note: Using behaviors of backend module, prohibit controllers of the module (such as user) which can be used in both frontend and backend.
+You can add your own backend module/controllers, otherwise it will not be accessed in the background.

-> You can add your own backend module/controllers, otherwise it will not be accessed in the background.
+> Note: Use your own backend views in practical application!

 ### Internationalization setup (optional)